hartwigmedical/hmftools/mark-dups/README.md

 ## Known Issues / Future improvements

--Finally, to allow for indels at the 5’ end of the read we collapse groups with identical UMIs that match coordinates on 1 end and within 8 bases on the other end.

 **Duplicate marking**
 - **Read length for unpaired** - Should read length need to match for non-paired reads
 - **Reads with unmapped mates** – currently marked as duplicates based on the coordinates (and UMI) of the aligned read only.
 Could lead to over-clustering.